 Let’s start with a story….

-Risk is something that we are managing all the time.
-When we get into our car, we put our seat belt on, adjust the mirrors, and follow the "rules of the road" always looking to for the crazy driver in our rear view mirror.
+So risk management is something that we are doing all the time.
+When we get into our car, we put our seat belt on, adjust the mirrors, and follow the “rules of the road” always looking to for the crazy driver in our rear view mirror.
 When we gas up the car, we check the tires and sometimes we might check the oil and fluid levels.
 Why?
 Because we know that these measures reduce the risk of accident or road-side breakdown.

 And if we have children, we multiply this by 10!
 We are always looking for what could injure our precious bundles of “out-of-control” joy!